 THE QUIET FAMILY (1998)

-Dark comedy serves up hilarity and horror with a killer cast and crew of future Korean cinema stars
+Dark comedy serves up hilarity and horror in equal measures with a killer cast and crew of future Korean cinema stars

 In 1998, you could not quite have anticipated what those involved in The Quiet Family would go to achieve.

 Firstly, there’s Choi Min-sik the year before action classic Shiri (1999) and five years before Oldboy (2003), where he would suddenly become the international face of Korean cinema.

 Then there’s Song Kang-ho, who would also star in Shiri the following year and then go on to become the South Korean actor of the modern era, with stars turns in Sympathy for Mr. Vengeance (2002), Memories of Murder (2003), Thirst (2009), Parasite (2019), and a host of other smash hits.

 Perhaps even more poignantly, this was the debut feature for Kim Jee-woon, a versatile director who would make A Tale of Two Sisters (2003), A Bittersweet Life (2005) and I Saw The Devil (2010).

 This heady cocktail of rising Korean talent manages to mix to such great effect, producing something genuinely funny and darkly bizarre.